Griffin-Thomas/mean-reversion-stock-strategy/README.md

 1) App calls the proxy at `http://localhost:8787/...`
 2) Proxy forwards to:
    - Yahoo Finance for quotes/history (may rate limit with 429 responses), and
-   - Stooq for quotes/history (no key, EOD) as the first fallback when no Finnhub key.
+   - Stooq for quotes/history (no key, EOD) as the first fallback when no Finnhub key is given.
 3) If both fail, the app uses consistent simulated data so the UI stays usable.

 ## What you'll see